Diagnosis and Treatment Plans

 Recording progress towards objectives

-Once a treatment plan is activated, the objectives will be listed when you're completing a client's progress note in each appointment.
-You may record the status of the objectives, write additional details, and list any applicable interventions.
+Once a treatment plan is activated, if you used the Default template or a custom template with integrated goals and objectives, the objectives will appear when completing a client’s progress note for each appointment.
+You may record the status of the objectives, write additional details, and list any applicable interventions in the Treatment Plan section within your note.

 Top